What Else Can EMDR Therapy Be Used For Besides Trauma?

 3. Chronic Pain & Illness

 Laurel is a licensed and fully trained EMDR therapist.
-She works online with clients in California, Florida, Virginia, and Washington.
+She works online with clients in California, Florida, Colorado, Michigan, and Washington.

 EMDR can help by: